benoitdavidfr/inspireinoai/README.md

       Tide (LAT),
     * in other marine areas, a height above the Mean Sea Level (MSL) or a well-defined reference level close to the MSL.
   The choice for the eventual third coordinates will be documented thow a CRS URI.
-* for viewing, the OGC WMS 1.3 conventions will be followed and EPSG codes will be used.
+* for **viewing**, the OGC WMS 1.3 conventions will be followed and EPSG codes will be used.
   Default and recommanded CRS is the 'Spherical Mercator' using well-known EPSG:3857 code.

 ## The technical solution